colorizenl/colorize-java-commons/readme.md

 all Java-based applications and libraries developed by [Colorize](http://www.colorize.nl/en/).
 The library provides the following features:

-- an animation framework that includes scheduling and keyframe animation
+- An animation framework including keyframe animation
-- a component library for Swing applications
+- A component library for Swing applications
-- a command line argument parser
+- A command line argument parser
+- A lightweight translation framework
-- assists in sending HTTP requests from applications
+- Assists in sending HTTP requests from applications
-- reading and writing CSV
+- Reading and writing CSV
+- Utilities for working with statistics
-- automatic application logging configuration
+- Automatic application logging configuration
+- A mechanism for application data and preferences
-- various other utility classes
+- Various other utility classes

 The library focuses on portability, and supports a wide variety of platforms and environments: